Saviour5538/API_design_v1/README.md

 ## What This Is

-The platform has pre-built AI agents (Invoice Processor, Expense Classifier, etc.), each backed by an n8n workflow.
+The platform has pre-built AI agents (HTTP GET, JSON Parser, Database Query, etc.), each defined with input/output schemas.
 Users can:

 1. Browse agents by category
-2. Create their own workflows by chaining agents as nodes
+2. Create workflows by adding agents as nodes
-3. Execute workflows (which trigger n8n behind the scenes)
-4. Track execution history and results
+3. Connect nodes with edges to define execution flow
+4. Set node positions on a visual canvas (ui_meta)
+5. Execute workflows and track per-execution history

 ---